-Policy Approach: Rural Economy
+Policy E2: Rural Economy

-The council will support the land based sector in Medway, through seeking to direct development to land of lesser agricultural land, where feasible, and promoting the sustainable development and diversification of farming and other land based rural businesses, where the proposals can demonstrate positive benefits.
+The council will support the land based sector in Medway, through seeking to direct development to land of lesser agricultural land, where feasible, and promoting the sustainable development and diversification of farming and other land based rural businesses, where the proposals can demonstrate positive benefits and do not conflict with other policies in the Local Plan.
+The council will define countryside areas outside of the urban and village settlement boundaries, where the land based economy will be supported providing that it does not conflict with requirements to conserve and enhance the environment.

-The council will support the growth of rural businesses in well-designed development in appropriate locations that respect the character of the countryside.
+The council will support the growth of rural businesses in well-designed development in appropriate locations that respect the character of the countryside and environmental features.
 Sustainable rural tourism and leisure activities that are in keeping with their rural setting will be supported.